vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 ## Multi-tenant access

-For the multi tenant access the only thing we need to do is to go through a typical Office 365 authorisation process.
-Usually with 2FA or other additional steps - depending on the configuration of security backenend.
+For multi-tenant access, the only thing we need to do is the typical Office 365 authorization process.
+This is usually with 2FA or other steps, depending on the configuration of the security backend.

 ![image](/assets/2025-01-12/006.png)